SebLeich/storage-manager-2.0/README.md

 In future, the algorithms need to be improved.
 For instance, the Start Left Bottom algorithm produces invalid solutions.
 Furthermore, the group restriction is ignored in the Super Flo algorithm yet.
+In addition, all algorithms should support the animation feature.
+Currently, only the Super Flo algorithm enables to animate the calculation steps.

 Next, the custom API feature for connecting self created solvers via a RESTful interface will be introduced.